-Secondly, the undergrowth also offers opportunities for food.
-Rodents love to scurry through the undergrowth for the same reason that snakes do, for security.
-Snakes take advantage of this by waiting for their prey to come by before eating them.
+The undergrowth also offers feeding opportunities.
+Rodents scurry through the undergrowth for the same reason that snakes do, for security.
+Snakes take advantage of this by waiting for prey to come their way.

-If there are any areas of your lawn that haven’t been mown for a while, there may be snakes there.
-And if there are any hedges, they may be in there too.
+If there are any areas of your lawn that haven’t been mown for a while, there may be snakes hiding there.
+And if there are any hedges, they may be hidden away in there, too.

-Snakes also prefer places with trees because there’s lots of shade.
+Snakes also prefer places with trees because there’s shade.
 There are also roots for them to hide among or under.
-Some snakes prefer to live in trees.
-So, the more trees and plants you have, the more snakes you’re likely to have.
+So, the more trees and plants you have, the more snakes you’re likely to have living in your yard.

-Aside from natural features, snakes also love man-made features.
-Say, for example, that you’ve got rattan furniture out in your yard.
+Aside from natural features, snakes also like man-made features almost as much.
 Even basic furniture may offer the following hiding spots: